MylesThomas/algoexpert.io/MLExpert/largeScaleNotes.md

 2. Analyze every node on a particular level, in parallel (Less intuitive)
 - Evaluate every feature and split point of that feature as we descend down the tree

+3. Sort the values in order of best to worst
-3. One of major parts of gradient boosted tree is sorting the features in order to find best split points we can use: By using original sorted list in a clever way, we can prevent needing to re-sort every time we evaluate a split point
+- One of major parts of gradient boosted tree is sorting the features in order to find best split points we can use:
+    - By using original sorted list in a clever way, we can prevent needing to re-sort every time we evaluate a split point

 4. For gradient boosted trees: We CANNOT parallelize the ensemble technique of boosting (subsequent trees depend on previous tree..), but with random forest we can parallelize the construction of each tree in the ensemble
-- This is because there is no dependency
+- This is because there is no dependency:
     - Gradient boosted tree: Sequence of past gradient
     - Random forest: Each row in training data gets its own decision tree (ie. a "weak learner")